Boosting Audio-visual Zero-shot Learning with Large Language Models: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets}.
-We perform extensive experiments to verify the effectiveness of our method on three audio-visual zero-shot learning datasets: VGGSound-GZSL~\cite{AVCA}, UCF-GZSL~\cite{AVCA}, and ActivityNet-GZSL~\cite{AVCA}.
-VGGSound-GZSL, UCF-GZSL, and ActivityNet-GZSL are modified versions of existing audio-visual and action recognition datasets~\cite{Vggsound,UCF101,Activitynet}.
+We perform extensive experimentsto verify the effectiveness of our method on three audio-visual zero-shot learning datasets: VGGSound-GZSL~\cite{AVCA}, UCF-GZSL~\cite{AVCA}, and ActivityNet-GZSL~\cite{AVCA}.
+VGGSound-GZSL, UCF-GZSL, and ActivityNet-GZSL are modified versions of existing audio-visual and event recognition datasets~\cite{Vggsound,UCF101,Activitynet}.
 VGGSound-GZSL consists of 42 seen and 234 unseen classes.
 UCF-GZSL includes 21 seen and 30 unseen classes.
-ActivityNet-GZSL is based on the action recognition dataset ActivityNet and includes 200 categories, with 99 seen categories and 101 unseen categories.
+ActivityNet-GZSL is based on the event recognition dataset ActivityNet and includes 200 classes, with 99 seen classes and 101 unseen classes.
 We perform two types of experiments depending on the network used to extract the features, i.e., main features and classification features.
 Specifically, we use the self-supervised SeLaVi~\cite{Asano_Patrick_Rupprecht_Vedaldi_2020} to obtain main features, and use C3D~\cite{C3D} and VGGish~\cite{Vggish} to obtain classification features.
 To distinguish between the two settings, we add superscript ${cls}$ to the data set names, e.g., UCF-GZSL$^{cls}$.

 \textbf{Training Details}.
 We use the Adam optimizer~\cite{adam} to train all our models.
+Regarding hyperparameters, we set the $\lambda$ to 10.0 for UCF-GZSL/UCF-GZSL$^{cls}$/Activity-GZSL/Activity-GZSL$^{cls}$ and 5.0 for VGGSound-GZSL/VGGSound-GZSL$^{cls}$.
 The optimizer has running average coefficients $\beta_1=0.5$, $\beta_1=0.999$, and an initial learning rate of 0.001.
-We reduce the learning rate by a factor of 0.1 when the GZSL performance plateaus with a patience of 3 epochs.
+We reduce the learning rate by a factor of 0.1 when the GZSL performance plateaus with a patience of 4 epochs.
 For all datasets, we set the batch size to 2048.
-To avoid overfitting, we used dropout rates $r_{dec}/r_{enc}/r_{proj}$ of 0.5/0.2/0.3 for UCF-GZSL/UCF-GZSL$^{cls}$, 0.1/0.2/0.2 for Activity-GZSL/Activity-GZSL$^{cls}$, and 0.1/0/0 for VGGSound-GZSL/VGGSound-GZSL$^{cls}$.
+To prevent overfitting, we used dropout ratios of 0.2/0.3 for the encoder and projector on UCF-GZSL/UCF-GZSL$^{cls}$; 0.2/0.2 for Activity-GZSL/Activity-GZSL$^{cls}$; and 0/0 for VGGSound-GZSL/VGGSound-GZSL$^{cls}$.
 All experiments are conducted on a single Tesla A100 GPU.

 \textbf{Evaluation}.
-Following~\cite{AVCA}, we use the metrics S, U, ZSL and ${\rm HM = \frac{2US}{U+S}}$ to evaluate the performance of the model in the seen and unseen categories.
+Following~\cite{AVCA}, we use the metrics S, U, ZSL and ${\rm HM = \frac{2US}{U+S}}$ to evaluate the performance of the model in the seen and unseen classes.
 Specifically, ZSL is obtained by considering only a subset of test samples obtained from the unseen test classes, and HM is the harmonic mean of averaged performance on the unseen and seen classes.
 All these metrics are evaluated on "main feature" and "cls feature".